olinjohnson/mixtape/README.md

 Additionally, Mixtape also allows users to create more typical journal entries.
 With these entries, users can add standard media such as photos or music, and write or reflect about whatever they need.
 Users may be inspired by a particular song lyric or moment from their day which would make a journal entry the perfect space for a small moment of reflection.

-# Status Update: Looking for testers 🚀
+# Status Update: We've launched! 🎉

-Beta testing is currently underway!
-If you'd like to help test the initial release of the app, [join the testflight](https://testflight.apple.com/join/3XQcCWMS).
+Mixtape is out on the iPhone app store!

 # Feedback + Suggestions